kopavel/KiCadLogicalSchemeSimulator/stuff/examples/z80/README.md

 - 1 shifter
 - 1 display (providing 512x256 in monochrome)

-On an Intel i7-3770s processor, this schema achieved slightly more than 1.6 MHz.
-Internally, the oscillator frequency is divided by 4 for the CPU, but not for the video part and memory access, resulting in approximately 1/5 of the physical Z80's usual speed (2 MHz).
+On an Intel i7-3770s processor, this schema achieved slightly more than 1.8 MHz.
+Internally, the oscillator frequency is divided by 4 for the CPU, but not for the video part and memory access, resulting in the Z80 being clocked at 0.45 MHz.

 I didn't find any reasonable competitor in which I can draw this schema as easily as I can in KiCad, and with decent simulation speed.